 A telegram was sent to his wife which stated:

-“Mrs. Marie Wickord: The secretary of war has asked me to inform you that your brother, Lt.
+“Mrs. Marie Wickord: The secretary of war has asked me to inform you that your husband, Lt.
 Col. Theodore F. Wickord was returned to military control Sept.
 5 and is being returned to the United States within the near future.
 He will be given the opportunity to communicate with you upon his arrival if he has not already done so.